JoinColony/colonyJS/packages/sdk/docs/api/classes/ColonyNetwork.md

   // Create a colony
   // (forced transaction example) await colonyNetwork
-    // Use USDC on Gnosis chain as the native token .createColony('0xDDAfbb505ad214D7b80b1f830fcCc89B60fb7A83', 'coolony')
+    // Use USDC on Arbitrum One as the native token .createColony('0xDDAfbb505ad214D7b80b1f830fcCc89B60fb7A83', 'coolony')
     .tx().mined();
 })();